snitko/bookchef/README.markdown

 Customizable styles and compiling to different formats
 ------------------------------------------------------
-There to directories that you might be interested in to customize the output.
+There are two directories that you might be interested in to customize the output.
 First, there's a `lib/bookchef/stylesheets/scss` where you may find a `default.scss` file.
 This file determines, obviously, what the HTML output will look like in a browser (use `rake compile_css` to create a correposnding css in `lib/bookchef/stylesheets/css`.

 To tell compiler which css file to use you'd need to create a new xslt-stylesheet in `lib/bookchef/stylesheets/xslt`.
 Just copy the default one, find the part where it creates a stylesheet link tag and change the css filename.
 Then you can tell compiler to use your xslt instead of a default one: